Sears earnings down…again

-Sears blames poor appliance and home improvement sales for the loss.
+The retailer blames poor appliance and home improvement sales for the Sears earnings news.
 It is even making the unprecedented move of remaining open on Thanksgiving in a frantic effort to bolster 4Q revenue.
 It seems to me that, if it is having problems getting people in the store on a regular day, I doubt many consumers will rush out of their Thanksgiving holiday meals and celebrations to go to Sears.
 (It actually might work if Sears had a brand whose meaning had permission to be a destination on a holiday.)

 Sears executives can blame a poor economy all they want for their increasing losses.
 They can blame the economy until investors run out of of patience (or cash) and the once-great icon of retail falls, leaving carcasses of retail space and an unemployed workforce in its wake.

-It would be naive of me to suggest that the faltering economy is not a contributing factor to the problems at Sears.
+It would be naive of me to suggest that the faltering economy is not a contributing factor to the Sears earnings report.
 In fact, the faltering economy is the very thing that magnifies the problems at Sears (and many other companies for that matter), which is its lack of ability to create and sustain preference.

 In a good economy, this inability to create and sustain preference is not as acute of an issue as revenues from sales and promotions can often mask the bigger problem.
 But when the economy is off and people are being more particular about where and how they spend their money, preference is often the difference between survival and failure.